175th Wing: Modern era

 The wing has been deeply involved in fielding the latest Air Force aircraft.
 In 1999, it dedicated its first C-130J Hercules, the latest and most advanced version of the venerable transport.
 The 135th had played a major role in the test and evaluation of the aircraft and its procedures and was the first fully equipped C-130J unit in the U.S. Air Force.
 The wing was also selected to be the Air Force's lead unit in converting to the new "precision engagement" A-10C Thunderbolt II.
 Wing personnel were deeply involved in the test and evaluation process and in September 2007, the 104th Fighter Squadron became the first unit to take the A-10C into combat, when it deployed to Al Asad Air Base, Iraq.

-Following the 11 September 2001 terrorist attacks, members of the 175th Wing repeatedly volunteered or been mobilized to take part in the Global War on Terrorism.
+Following the 11 September 2001 terrorist attacks, members of the 175th Wing repeatedly volunteered or were mobilized to take part in the global war on terrorism.
 From January to June 2003, the 104th Expeditionary Fighter Squadron was formed and deployed to Bagram Air Base, Afghanistan, where it flew strikes against Taliban and al Qaeda forces and earned the distinction of being the longest-deployed Air National Guard fighter squadron at Bagram.

 When Hurricanes Katrina and Rita struck the Gulf Coast in 2005, the 175th Wing was among the first to respond, flying 42 relief missions and deploying nearly 200 troops to support recovery and relief efforts in Louisiana and Mississippi.
 From 2006 to 2008, numerous wing members deployed to the U.S.-Mexican border as part of Operation Jump Start, the National Guard mission supporting the U.S. Border Patrol.

 BRAC 2005 determined to realign Warfield Air National Guard Base by distributing the 175th Wing's eight C-130J aircraft to the California Air National Guard's 146th Airlift Wing at Channel Islands Air National Guard Station, CA (four aircraft), and the Rhode Island Air National Guard's 143d Airlift Wing at Quonset Point Air National Guard Station, RI (four aircraft).
 In return, the 135th Airlift Squadron of the 175th Wing would receive the new C-27J Spartan Joint Cargo Aircraft.

-The A-10/c's and the 104th Fighter Sq, 175th Maintenance Group deployed to Kandahar, Afghanistan in the morning hours of January through April 2010, in support of Operation Enduring Freedom.
+The A-10C's and the 104th Fighter Sq, 175th Maintenance Group deployed to Kandahar, Afghanistan in the morning hours of January through April 2010, in support of Operation Enduring Freedom.